Like it or not, speed cameras are a reality. And they are making a LOT of money for state and local government, so they aren’t going anywhere soon.

 If you were not the one driving, you must provide a sworn statement that you were not driving the vehicle, along with corroborating evidence.
 For details, see the State Highway Administrations FAQ page at roads.maryland.gov.
 Choose the FAQ about work zone cameras since it has more detailed information.

 You will have to show up in Court with evidence of your innocence.
 I do not know of many who have been successful at this defense, and most people don’t think it is worth $40 to contest a ticket.

+This is a bad idea.
 If you don’t pay the fine, it will be a major headache.
 Your registration will be suspended, additional fines and penalties will be imposed, and the State Central Collection Unit will come after you.

 My Opinion on Speed Cameras

-But unlike regular speeding tickets issued randomly by police anywhere, it is hard to argue that speed cameras in specific places (like school zones) don’t work.
+But unlike regular speeding tickets issued randomly by police anywhere (which don’t do anything to actually slow anyone down), it is hard to argue that speed cameras in specific places (like school zones) don’t work.
 They do slow people down, mostly because of the sign warning you it is there.

 Want to know more?
 Discover what you need to know about Maryland criminal defense cases.
 Click here to see our Free Legal Consumer Guide to Criminal Law in Maryland and get answers to your questions today.
 Know your options.
 Be informed.
 Protect yourself.

 Need a criminal defense attorney?
 Please contact us for a consultation today if you need an experienced criminal defense lawyer in Waldorf and Lexington Park for your criminal charge.

 Like our blog?
 Subscribe to our email newsletter and stay informed!